github/codeql/docs/language/ql-spec/language.rst

 -  If the aggregation id is ``strictconcat``, then the result is the same as for ``concat`` except in the case where there are no aggregation tuples in which case the aggregation has no value.

- -  If the aggregation id is ``unique``, then the result is the the value of the aggregation variable if there is precisely one such value.
+ -  If the aggregation id is ``unique``, then the result is the value of the aggregation variable if there is precisely one such value.
 Otherwise, the aggregation has no value.

 Any
 ~~~